-Previous studies often relied on gas kinematics to measure the dynamical mass of the host galaxy to provide an indirect estimate of the stellar mass $M_\ast$ \citep{Izumi2019PASJ, Nguyen2020ApJ, Pensabene2020AA}.
-With JWST, we can now observe quasar hosts in the rest-frame optical, which better traces stellar light.
+Previous studies often relied on gas kinematics to measure the dynamical mass of the host galaxy to provide an indirect estimate of the total stellar mass of the system \citep{Izumi2019PASJ, Nguyen2020ApJ, Pensabene2020AA}.
+With JWST, we can now observe high-redshift quasar hosts, for the first time, in the rest-frame optical, which better traces stellar light.
 The high angular resolution and sensitivity of JWST deliver exceptionally deep images of quasar host galaxies previously accessible only for nearby AGNs using the Hubble Space Telescope \citep[e.g.,][]{Kim2008ApJ, Kim2017, Kim2021, Zhao2021}.
-Nevertheless, challenges persist: the angular sizes of high-redshift hosts are smaller on account of the larger angular diameter distances and their intrinsically compact nature \citep[e.g.,][]{vanderWel2014ApJ}, rendering them to blend morphologically with the AGN point source.
-Nothwithstanding these difficulties, image decomposition techniques have detected successfully numerous quasar hosts at $z \gtrsim 6$ and measured their $M_\ast$ \citep{Ding2022ApJ, Yue2024ApJ}, often complemented by point-spread function (PSF) subtraction methods \citep{Stone2024ApJ}.
+Nevertheless, challenges persist: the angular sizes of high-redshift hosts are smaller on account of the larger angular diameter distances and their intrinsically compact nature \citep[e.g.,][]{vanderWel2014ApJ}, rendering them morphologically blended with the AGN point source.
+Nothwithstanding these difficulties, image decomposition techniques have detected successfully numerous quasar hosts at $z \gtrsim 6$ and measured their $M_\ast$ \citep{Ding2022ApJ, Yue2024ApJ, Marshall2025AA}, often complemented by point-spread function (PSF) subtraction methods \citep{Stone2024ApJ}.
 However, these approaches typically rely on a single filter---usually the reddest feasible band---leading to potential inconsistencies in the SED derived across different filters.
-Without comprehensive multi-band imaging, a significant fraction of AGN hosts remains undetected \citep{Harikane2023ApJ, Yue2024ApJ}.
+Without comprehensive multiband imaging, a significant fraction of AGN hosts remains undetected \citep{Harikane2023ApJ, Yue2024ApJ}.
 Moreover, these studies poorly constrain the morphology or internal structure of the host galaxy, often assuming a specific functional form, such as a \citet{Sersic1968} function with index $n = 1$ \citep{Stone2024ApJ, Yue2024ApJ}.
 In summary: to accurately disentangle the SEDs of the AGN and its host, investigate their physical properties, and elucidate the early evolutionary pathways of high-redshift quasars and their location relative to the $M_\mathrm{BH}–M_\ast$ scaling relation, a self-consistent analysis of high-redshift quasars is imperative.
-This requires a multi-band imaging decomposition technique that ensures consistency across wavelengths.
+This requires a multiband imaging decomposition technique that ensures consistency across wavelengths.